 - Your internet connection is much slower when tethering.

-Now you know what is tethering and you know all the pros and cons associated with it.
+Now you know everything there is to know about tethering.
 I think the pros significantly outweigh the cons but if you disagree, please feel free to share your comments in the comment section below.